 Corn Protein Allergy

-Because a true corn protein allergy can be difficult to diagnose through traditional methods, if your allergist suspects a corn allergy, he/she may recommend a food elimination diet in which you avoid corn and any derivatives of corn for a specific period of time (normally two to four weeks).
-During this time, symptoms will be monitored, specifically to determine if there is an improvement in symptoms while corn is eliminated from the diet.
+A true corn protein allergy can be difficult to diagnose through traditional methods.
+(Some individuals seem to have a sensitivity to the carbohydrate in corn, which is even more difficult to diagnose, and not well understood.)
+If your allergist suspects a corn allergy, he/she may recommend a food elimination diet in which you avoid corn and many derivatives of corn for a given period of time (often two to four weeks).
+During this time, your symptoms will be monitored to determine if there is any improvement while corn is eliminated from the diet.

-The next step might be to reintroduce corn foods to your diet to see if symptoms reoccur - this is termed an "oral food challenge," and if you've had severe allergic reactions to food in the past, the allergist may want you to do it in her/his office (called a "supervised trial").
-Adding corn foods back into your diet may seem excessive if your symptoms improved on a corn elimination diet, but it's the best, most reliable way to confirm that the corn was the true culprit.
+The next step might be to reintroduce corn foods to your diet to see if symptoms reoccur, termed an “oral food challenge.”
+If you’ve had severe allergic reactions to food in the past, the allergist may want you to do it in her/his office, which is called a “supervised trial.”
+Adding corn foods back into your diet is the best, most reliable way to confirm that the corn was the true culprit.
+However, it may seem excessive if your symptoms improved on the corn elimination diet.
 If a corn allergy is identified by the allergist, managing the allergy would involve completely avoiding corn and many ingredients derived from corn.

 - Corn starch

 - Vegetable oil